sujith1806/Covid-Helper/README.md

 Made with React and Routing to Different Pages was done with React-Router

 The Data Comes from COWIN API provided by the Government

+As of December 2022, the app became stale since the Government closed the API